 - stdin - Standard input.
 Keyboard.

 - stdout - Standard output.
-Terminal.
+Terminal (or the display).

 - stderr - Standard error.
 Error log.